Back to all posts

 While a Swedish massage is known for its gentle, flowing strokes, some people may notice slight skin redness or, in rare cases, minor bruising.
 Redness is simply a result of increased blood flow to the area and typically fades quickly.
 Bruising is uncommon but can sometimes occur if you have sensitive skin, are prone to bruising, or if deeper pressure was needed to release a stubborn knot.
 This is one reason why open communication with your massage therapist is so important.
 At Nola Bliss, our therapists are experts at adjusting pressure to match your comfort level, ensuring your experience is both effective and safe.
 Always let us know if the pressure feels too intense.

-Feeling a Little Dizzy or Tired?
+Feeling Dizzy or Tired?
+Here’s Why

 Have you ever felt a little lightheaded or sleepy after a massage?
 This is a common and temporary response.
 During a massage, your body enters a deep state of relaxation, which can cause a slight drop in blood pressure and heart rate.
 When you get up from the table, it might take a moment for your body to readjust, leading to a brief feeling of dizziness.
 You might also feel tired as your body shifts from a state of high alert to one of rest and repair.
 Staying hydrated before and after your appointment can help minimize these sensations.
 We always recommend taking a few deep breaths and moving slowly as you get up after your session.